Embird Embroidery Software

 11. Trace Next Objects

-Select white areas on eyes and mouth.
-Then select also the red area on the mouth.
+Select the white areas on the eyes and mouth.
+Then, also select the red area on the mouth.

-Use the Add selection option all the time to add respective areas to selection.
-Click Generate Stitches button to create vector objects and to fill them with stitches.
+Use the Add selection option at all times to add the respective areas to the selection.
+Click the Generate Stitches button to create vector objects and fill them with stitches.

 Trace Tool Guide - Column objects

-Notice that new objects are columns and they also have an overlay.
+Notice that the new objects are columns and that they also have an overlay.

 12. Trace All Objects of the Same Color at Once

-Select Add Similar selection option to allow program select all areas of the same (similar) color at once.
+Select the Add Similar selection option to allow the program to select all areas of the same (similar) color at once.

 Trace Tool Guide - Add similar option